dimitargrozdanov2/Financial-Portfolio/Architecture.md

 > The only endpoints that do not require Authorization are for registering a user and logging.

 ## 14) Extension Points & Roadmap
 •   Implement integration and unit tests.

 •	Swap mock market data provider with a real API adapter.

 •	Add outbox pattern for reliable domain event publishing.

 •	Introduce specification pattern for complex queries.

 •	Add refresh tokens and device tracking to improve auth.

 •	Implement export (CSV/PDF) and notifications.

 ## 15) Coding Conventions (abridged)
 •	Use primary constructors

 •	Keep controllers ≤ 50 LOC; no business logic in controllers.

 •	One handler per command/query and a separate validation class if needed ; do not share mutable state.
-•	Prefer Value Objects over primitive obsession; guard invariants in factories.

 •   Communicate only with aggregate roots, use Factories and Repositories as ACL(Anti Corruption Layer)

 •	Use Utc everywhere (persisted as UTC in DB).

 ## 16) Appendix — Reference DI registration example